Mimetic House, Dominic Stevens, 2007. (Photo: Ros Kavanagh).

 Responsibility for developing the artform of architecture in Ireland

 The strategic context for the Arts Council’s support of architecture and all other artforms and areas of arts practice is set out in Making Great Art Work: Arts Council Strategy (2016 –2025) (PDF, 3.29 MB).
-It describes how we will lead the development of the arts in Ireland over the next decade.
+It describes how we will lead the development of the arts in Ireland to 2025.
 Our strategy has five priority areas: the artist; public engagement; investment strategy; spatial and demographic planning; and developing capacity.